See It In Action

 2. 2

-A vacuum pump removes air from inside the bag or container
+Place the Turbo Seal Pro over the green valve & turn on.
+This removes air from inside the bag or container

 3. 3